Last Updated: December 11, 2024

 You need only file your Articles of Organization once.
 But if any of the original Articles of Organization information needs to be updated, altered, or expanded, your business is required to inform the state about the changes.

 You would report these changes by filing Indiana Articles of Amendment and paying a filing fee.
-If your Articles of Organization isn’t current, it could impact your ability to get a Certificate of Existence (called a “Certificate of Good Standing” in most states).
+If your Articles of Organization isn’t current, it could impact your ability to get an Indiana Certificate of Existence (called a “Certificate of Good Standing” in most states).
 This document isn’t required to conduct business, but it’s important for business accounts, members, and potential investors.
 Basically, failing to keep your business up to date with state requirements can limit your LLC’s potential future growth.

 Do you need help amending your Articles of Organization?
 We have an amendment filing service that can handle it for you, as well as our Worry-Free Compliance service, which includes two amendment filings every year.